ludovicianul/pl4j/README.md

 ## Log Pattern

-This is a sample logback configuration file that was used to display the above top console output:
+This is a sample logback configuration file that was used to display the above console output:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>